 Moraitis was a Greek immigrant to the United States.
 Like so many others, he worked hard and built a new life in the “New World.”
 A cancer diagnosis and “six to nine months to live” in 1976, as well as the high cost of funerals in the United States, convinced him to pack his bags and head back to the island of his birth, to spend what he thought would be his final months alive.

 He refused chemotherapy and medication that was prescribed by his American doctors and chose a different therapy.
 Nature, his community— and some good old fashioned brew of his very own.

 All he cared about was his garden, his parents’ vineyards and his homemade wine— not enough, he says jokingly, to be considered an alcoholic— just two or three cups a day.

 Six months went by and he didn’t die.
 Not only that— but he felt stronger and his health actually continued to improve.
 He ended up living almost 40 years after his doctor-prescribed expiration date.
-He died peacefully— and not from cancer, two years ago on February 3, 2013.
+He died peacefully— and not from cancer, on February 3, 2013.